Why Did Curry House's Closure Break LA's Heart?

 He was on Twitter late Monday night and noticed Curry House trending.
-Then he realized why.
+It took him a few minutes to figure out what had happened.
 "That stopped me in my tracks," he says.

 Around midnight, Miura hopped into his car and drove to Gardena.
 Then to Torrance.
 Then to Little Tokyo.
 Sure enough, each location had closed.
 Plastic food had been removed from window displays.
 Tables and chairs had been carted away.
 Outside the Little Tokyo location, patrons paid tribute with a small memorial of flowers, candles and handmade signs, including one that read, "We will 'roux' the day."